codsen/codsen/packages/string-match-left-right/readme.md

 ## The API

-There are four methods, all have the same arguments of the same type.
+There are four methods; all have the same arguments of the same type.

 **matchLeftIncl()**
 **matchRightIncl()**